HIPAA applies to all healthcare providers and covered entities.

 The Health Insurance Portability and Accountability Act is a U.S. law that helps “… protect sensitive health information from being disclosed without the patient’s consent or knowledge (CDC).”
 This is accomplished by the “HIPAA Privacy Rule” that was implemented by the U.S. Department of Health and Human Services, or HHS.
 The CDC outlines that the HIPAA Privacy Rule both helps to protect the information of individual patients, while also allowing the efficient flow of health information to maintain quality care.
 The Privacy Rule applies to certain individuals and organizations, which are classified as “covered entities.”
 This includes healthcare providers, health plans, healthcare clearinghouses, and business associates.

 The HHS’s Office for Civil Rights (OCR) is the body that enforces these privacy and security guidelines.
-The American Medical Association outlines that the OCR enforces these Privacy and Security Rules by investigating any complaints filed, conducting compliance reviews of covered entities, and performing education and outreach to foster compliance with requirements.
+The American Medical Association outlines that the OCR enforces these Privacy and Security Rules by investigating any complaints filed, conducting alignment reviews of covered entities, and performing education and outreach to foster alignment with requirements.
 Failure to comply with HIPAA can result in severe consequences depending on the violation.
 If a HIPAA violation has occurred, penalties are decided based on the severity of the violation, whether the covered entity was aware of the issue, and if they took measures to correct the violation within the time window given by the HHS.

 Civil violations for a HIPAA violation that is deemed as “Unknowing” can range from $100 – $50,000, with an annual maximum of $25,000 for repeat violations.
 HIPAA violation where the HHS believes the covered entity had “Reasonable Cause” to know about the issue can carry penalties of $1,000 – $50,000 per violation, with $100,000 being the annual maximum for repeat violations (AMA).